 There is an open air viewing carriage where all your senses are awakened with the clean, fresh sea air and a Café Carriage offering a selection of alcoholic and non alcoholic hot/cold drinks, snacks and light meals.

 The Coastal Pacific train is a non-smoking, reserved seating service.

 For mobility-impaired passengers, there are spaces for wheel chairs and a disabled public toilet.
 Wheelchair hoists provide access to the café carriage from track level.
 For hearing-impaired passengers - a hearing loop covers all of the café carriage saloon and serving area.

-The Coastal Pacific is running on Tuesdays, Wednesdays and Thursdays.
+The Coastal Pacific is operating on Saturday and Sunday.

 Stops along the route include Blenheim, Kaikoura, and Rangiora.

 The Coastal Pacific train connects at Picton with various Cook Strait ferry sailings to and from Wellington in the North Island.

 This train connects at Blenheim with bus and coach services to Nelson and services from Nelson to Blenheim.

 You can take a day excursion from Christchurch to Kaikoura travelling on the Coastal Pacific train.

 So, sit back and enjoy a genuine kiwi rail experience through the South Island's north eastern rugged coastline.